Keep On Smilin' (Wet Willie song)

 "Keep On Smilin'" is a 1974 hit song by the American group Wet Willie.
 It was the title track of their third studio album.

-The song was also their first of three top 40 singles and became their greatest hit.
-"Keep on Smilin' reached No. 10 on the U.S. Billboard Hot 100 and is ranked as the 66th biggest hit of 1974.
+The song was also the first of their three top-40 singles and became their greatest hit.
+"Keep on Smilin'" reached No. 10 on the U.S. Billboard Hot 100 chart and is ranked as the 66th biggest hit of 1974.
 It also charted in Canada.